GeusB/AdaFruitMacropad/README.md

  Cursor mover
  Extract 12 (keycount)
  Cleanup max_layer - 1 stuff
  Git ... + Enter/Return => Crash but seems to happen only when in bash
- Try to run function from macro_array
- Switch back to button press for switching layer => encoder press??
  Clock in title
  Fix readme :-D
  Add reference and license info